 A 50-minute deep tissue massage was next at the Elysium day spa.
 A bit pricey at $140, but it felt amazing after all of the activity I’d done, especially my calves.
 These treatments are optional, but quite a few guests seemed to be getting them.

 David’s talk on sleep was after dinner.
 Then it was off to bed again.
-My second night of sleep was longer, but not quite as deep as the first one, as you can see by my Misfit Ray data:
+My second night of sleep was longer, but not quite as deep as the first one.

-When you compare it to how I slept two nights before the retreat (THU, MAY 17) and two nights after it (TUE, MAY 22), you can see that a wellness retreat really can improve your sleep on the nights you are there.
+When I compare it to how I slept two nights before the retreat and two nights after it, I can see that a wellness retreat really can improve your sleep on the nights you are there.
 This is because it gives you so many things that can help you to have a good night’s sleep, including:

 - Lots of physical activity during the day but not too late at night

 - A vast amount of morning sunlight to help entrain your circadian rhythms and wake you up for the day.
 This can also help you to fall asleep earlier that night

 - No caffeine